Evo581/genetic-cartogram/README.md

 ## Analysis 2: Refined Visualization (112 Populations)

 This plot excludes the "Faza_Bajun" population.
-As an outlier, its removal can sometimes provide a clearer visualization of the relationships between the other populations.
+As an outlier, its removal provides a clearer visualization of the relationships between the other populations.

 *   **PCoA Quality Score (Variance Explained by 3D Map):** `83.38%`